 - The mosaic pieces could have been larger in size for kids to handle with ease.

 - The surface of the colouring cards do not support colouring with crayons and colour pencils.
 It looks solely meant for colouring with sketch pens.
 As most children would prefer crayon colouring, a suitable colouring surface might be preferred.

 And a couple of suggestions for additions to the box:

 - The photo frame has a stand for vertical orientation.
 I would like an interchangeable stand orientation if that is not too much an expectation 🙂

 - The stamping activity we did with the play passport was interesting and appropriate to do with a passport.
 An Italy visa stamp and a stamp pad in the box can add some fun.

 If you like to subscribe for Globe Trotters Box, please visit their website, Globe Trotters Box, for details on the available country boxes and subscription plans.
-In order to help parents understand the contents better, the box contents for each of the specified countries are listed under the respective products.

 Here are a few pointers for parents while making their children explore the box: